Appalachian Bible College Data & Information Overview

 Student Loan Debt

-How Much Money Do Appalachian Bible College Graduates Make?students who graduate with a bachelor's degree from Appalachian Bible College make about $26,700 a year during their first few years of employment after graduation.
-This is about 33% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+How Much Money Do Appalachian Bible College Graduates Make?students who graduate with a bachelor's degree from Appalachian Bible College make about $35,949 a year during their first few years of employment after graduation.
+Unfortunately, this is 15% less that the average college graduate's salary of $42,485 per year.
+However, graduates in your major field may make more.

 Location of Appalachian Bible College